AuliaSatria21/auliasatria21/notes/progress.md

 Consider adding a `README.md` file with a brief description and setup instructions.
 Explore a CI/CD pipeline for automated testing and deployment.

+Consider adding a "Contributing.md" file to guide potential collaborators.

+Explore adding more comprehensive README documentation with usage examples and installation instructions.